Frequency-Aware Vision Transformers for High-Fidelity Super-Resolution of Earth System Models: Related Work

 \section{Related Work}

 Super-resolution has been a computer vision challenge over the years, extending from remote sensing and medical imaging to environmental and climate sciences. \emph{super-resolution} is either single-image SR (SISR), in which one low-resolution (LR) input is restored into one high-resolution (HR) image, or multi-image SR (MISR), in which complementary information across a sequence of LR observations is used to estimate a better HR reconstruction \cite{Maral2022}.
-While classical methods such as reconstruction-based and example-based schemes \cite{Yang2010, freeman2002, Dai2007, Aly2005} yielded early improvement, they were limited by reliance on strong assumptions about image structure and smoothness, which made them unsuitable for general real-world cases.
+While classical methods, such as reconstruction- and example based schemes \cite{Yang2010}, yielded early improvements, they were limited by their reliance on strong assumptions about image structure and smoothness, which made them unsuitable for general real-world cases.

-Deep learning and, particularly, Convolutional Neural Networks (CNNs) revolutionized SR. The seminal SRCNN \cite{Dong2016} brought end-to-end mapping from LR to HR images, beating interpolation-based baselines.
-Subsequent models such as VDSR \cite{Kim2016VDSR}, EDSR \cite{Kim2016EDSR}, and RDN \cite{Zhang2018} dove deeper into network architectures and employed residual and dense connections for improved reconstruction of fine-grained details.
-However, CNNs inherently possess a \emph{spectral bias} towards low-frequency smooth features and undersampling of high-frequency ones like edges and textures \cite{Zhang2019}.
+Convolutional Deep Neural Networks (CNNs) have revolutionized the super -resolution task, and the seminal super-resolution convolutional neural network, or SRCNN \cite{Dong2016}, brought end-to-end mapping from LR to HR images, beating interpolation-based baselines.
+Subsequent models, such as VDSR \cite{Kim2016VDSR}, EDSR \cite{Kim2016EDSR}, and RDN \cite{Zhang2018}, delved deeper into network architectures and employed residual and dense connections to improve the reconstruction of fine-grained details.
+However, CNN-based architectures exhibit a pronounced tendency to learn low-frequency, smoothly varying features earlier and more easily than high-frequency components, a phenomenon commonly referred to as \emph{spectral bias} \cite{Zhang2019}.
 This bias is particularly detrimental to Earth System Model (ESM) applications where high-contrast temperature and flux gradients in spatially localized areas harbor critical scientific information.